-The main functions of the testis are the production of sperm (spermatogenesis), which is essential for reproduction, and synthesis of hormones that are important for the development of male sex characteristics.
+The main function of the testis is the production of sperm (spermatogenesis), which is essential for reproduction, and synthesis of hormones that are important for the development of male sex characteristics.
 The vast majority of cells in the testis reside in the seminiferous duct, where spermatogenesis occurs.
 Additional testis-specific cell types are the hormone producing Leydig cells that are located outside the seminiferous ducts.
-The transcriptome analysis shows that 82% of all human proteins (n=19628) are expressed in the testis and 2200 of these genes show an elevated expression in testis compared to other tissue types.
+The transcriptome analysis shows that 82% (n=15998) of all human proteins (n=19613) are expressed in the testis and 2237 of these genes show an elevated expression in testis compared to other tissue types.

 - Most of the enriched genes encode proteins involved in the spermatogenesis